Update: ‘Positioning & Platform’ section updated.

-In a surprising revelation this month, Audi CEO Markus Duesmann said that the brand is considering introducing an Audi pickup truck, as per an Autocar report.
+In a surprising revelation in March 2022, Audi CEO Markus Duesmann said that the brand is considering introducing an Audi pickup truck, as per an Autocar report.
 Nobody saw this coming, but it seems like Audi is watching the electric pickup truck segment unfold, and is convinced about evaluating the business case for a premium truck.

 Duesmann was speaking to reporters at a media event of the Premium Brand Group that consists of Audi, Bentley, Lamborghini, and Ducati.
 When asked if an Audi pickup truck is possible, he said:

-I can’t promise that we will do one (Audi pickup truck), but we are looking into it.Markus Duesmann, CEO, Audi (Premium Brand Group media event)
+I can’t promise that we will do one (Audi pickup truck), but we are looking into it.Markus Duesmann, CEO, Audi (Premium Brand Group media event in March 2022)

 Adrian Hallmark, CEO, Bentley, was quick to deny any plans for a Bentley pickup truck.
 Duesmann spoke further and indicated that the Audi truck might debut as a concept in the near future.

-Actually, we will present – not too far from now – maybe something.Markus Duesmann, CEO, Audi (Premium Brand Group media event)
+Actually, we will present – not too far from now – maybe something.Markus Duesmann, CEO, Audi (Premium Brand Group media event in March 2022)

 Positioning & Platform